Dentistry: Ways to Stop Clenching Your Jaw for Better Health and a Better Look

 • Eat softer foods

 The question of whether you should eat softer foods has been long debated by dentists, (like this dentist in oakbrook terrace), nutritionists, and dental hygienists.
 But you don’t need a degree in dentistry to figure out the answer.
 There’s a reason your jaw hurts when you’re eating something hard.
 The muscles in your mouth get a workout when you chew, and when you chew something hard, your jaw rocks back and forth to break up the food.
-This stress on the mouth and jaw can cause pain, and if you continue to eat hard foods, you could develop TMJ (temporomandibular joint) syndrome.
+This stress on the mouth and jaw can cause pain, and if you continue to eat hard foods, you could develop TMJ (temporomandibular joint) syndrome, which could lead to you seeking out professional help for TMJ Treatment

 There are multiple things to worry about when it comes to your mouth and teeth.
 When you yawn, it can strain your jaw and neck muscles.
 When you eat and chew, your jaw, lips, and teeth can clench together to trap food, which can damage your teeth and jaw.
 Also, when you talk, you may inadvertently clench your jaw so hard that it becomes hard to open your mouth and speak – or you may clench so much that it becomes hard to do anything at all.